Leaderboard

 5 points

-4. I suppose that the Club is of the opinion that it has a broader back than any/all of those individuals it wishes to pursue, and that it has a very decent chance of obtaining a judgement against them (all of them, hopefully).
+I suppose that the Club is of the opinion that it has a broader back than any/all of those individuals it wishes to pursue, and that it has a very decent chance of obtaining a judgement against them (all of them, hopefully).
 Those who the Club wishes to pursue have to consider their costs against the likelihood of a successful defence, and the likely financial fallout of an unsuccessful one.
 By going onto the front foot with a series of, on balance, winnable cases, the Club may be able to force the targets to, say, admit liability, issue profuse and public apologies, accept the Club's costs to date, and make a token payment to a charity of the Club's choosing.
-I hope to god it is acting under advisement on this.
+I hope to god it is acting under advisement on this.2 points

-7. I spent a year as a Staff Officer in '84, based at the Duke of Yorks Barracks, Chelsea.
+I spent a year as a Staff Officer in '84, based at the Duke of Yorks Barracks, Chelsea.
 It was the nearest I ever had to a 9 to 5 job in my sixteen years in the Army.
 Initially, I tried Stamford Bridge, then White Heart Lane and Highbury.
 I had a go across the river at the Old Den, it was better, nearer the Scots experience.
 However, I settled most Saturdays/midweeks at Griffin Park.
 A good going Brentford could attract 12,000 fans.
 It was perfect for football, a dozen pubs within a five minute walk of your seat/preferred standing position.
 I would like to see Brentford go up too, they deserve it.
 Brentford were/are a real community club.
 Back in the day, I would nip into a pub, the Horseguardsman and regularly meet a multi-generational Brentford supporting family.
 The old lad had memories going back to the 20s-30s.
 He related Brentford and Millwall would deliberately target Scots players as the spine of their teams, the character of the clubs was hard and gritty.
 I attended a Brentford - Millwall fixture, it was different, the Millwall mentalists turned up in green surgical gowns.
 Seriously, a couple of hundred standing there in masks and gowns?
-I believe they called themselves, 'F Troop'?
+I believe they called themselves, 'F Troop'?2 points

 1 point